 We intend to seek approval to market our product candidates in both the U.S. and in selected foreign jurisdictions.
 If we obtain approval in one or more foreign jurisdictions for our product candidates, we will be subject to rules and regulations in those jurisdictions.
-In some foreign countries, particularly those in the EU (and in the UK if and when it exits the EU), the pricing of pharmaceutical products, including biologics, is subject to governmental control and other market regulations which could put pressure on the pricing and usage of our product candidates.
+In some foreign countries, particularly those in the EU and the United Kingdom, the pricing of pharmaceutical products, including biologics, is subject to governmental control and other market regulations which could put pressure on the pricing and usage of our product candidates.
 In these countries, pricing negotiations with governmental authorities can take considerable time after obtaining marketing approval of a product candidate.
 In addition, market acceptance and sales of our product candidates will depend significantly on the availability of adequate coverage and reimbursement from third-party payors for our product candidates and may be affected by existing and future health care reform measures.

 In vivo genome editing products and ex vivo engineered cell therapies based on CRISPR-Cas9 genome editing technology are novel and may be complex and difficult to manufacture.
-We could experience manufacturing problems that result in delays in the development or commercialization of our product candidates or otherwise harm our business.
+We could experience manufacturing problems that result in delays in the development, approval or commercialization of our product candidates or otherwise harm our business.

-The manufacturing process used to produce CRISPR/Cas9-based in vivo and engineered cell therapy product candidates may be complex, as they are novel and have not been validated for clinical and commercial production.
+The manufacturing process used to produce CRISPR/Cas9-based in vivo and engineered cell therapy product candidates may be complex, as they are novel and have not been validated for clinical and commercial production and may require components that are difficult to obtain or manufacture at the necessary quantities and in accordance with regulatory requirements.
 Several factors could cause production interruptions, including equipment malfunctions; facility unavailability or contamination; raw material cost, shortages or contamination; natural disasters; disruption in utility services; human error; insufficient personnel; inability to meet legal or regulatory requirements; or disruptions in the operations of our suppliers.